Apetun/IITGN-Hackathon/README.md

 # IITGN-Hackathon
 ACM Summer School 2024 Hackathon
-## Query a Gemini Backed AI pdf querying tool
+## Query a Gemini Backed AI pdf querying tool for the Electoral Bonds DataSet
 ### Installation Guide
 Clone the repository and go to root folder,
 Run the following commands: